Media Room - The Arts in Real Life

 Charles Burchfield’s ‘Retreat of Winter’ at The Burchfield Penney Art Center

-Author’s Note: This was originally published yesterday, August 22, 2024, in The Buffalo Hive, where I serve as Managing Editor.
+Author’s Note: This was originally published yesterday, August 22, 2024, in The Buffalo Hive, where I previously served as Managing Editor.

 In the woods, we return to reason and faith.
 There I feel that nothing can befall me in life, – no disgrace, no calamity, (leaving me my eyes,) which nature cannot repair.
 Standing on the bare ground, – my head bathed by the blithe air, and uplifted into infinite space, – all mean egotism vanishes.
 I become a transparent eye-ball; I am nothing; I see all; the currents of the Universal Being circulate through me; I am part or particle of God.